 Most dogs who eat grass do it because they have no other source of fresh green plants.

 Wild dogs and cats get their chlorophyll from the intestines of their prey.
 They also have a plethora of healthy wild plants to nibble on.

-Other Colors In The Rainbow
+Don’t Forget The Other Colors In The Rainbow

-In fact, there’s a rainbow of colorful foods containing an abundance of health benefits.
+But green isn’t the only plant material color that provides special health benefits for your dog.
+In fact, there’s a rainbow of colorful foods with an abundance of health benefits.

 Fresh fruits and vegetables can be an important addition to your dog’s diet.
 They’re chock full of healthy phytonutrients and chlorophyll.